Contact cylindrical surfaces and a projection of a surface around a parabolic point: Preliminaries

 In this section, we introduce basic notions of singularity theory of maps.
 Let $(X_i,Y_i)$ $(i=1,2)$ be two pairs of submanifold germs at the origin of $\R^n$.
 The pairs are said to {\it have the same contact type} if there exists a diffeomorphism-germ $\phi:\R^n,0\to\R^n,0$ such that $\phi(X_1)=X_2$ and $\phi(Y_1)=Y_2$.
 The following theorem shows that this contact is measured by $\K$-equivalence.
 Two map-germs $f_{i}:\R^2,0\to\R^p,0$ $(i=1,2)$ are {\it $\K$-equivalent\/} ($f_1\sim_{\K} f_2$) if there exist a diffeomorphism-germ $\phi:\R^2,0\to\R^2,0$ and a matrix valued map $M:\R^2,0\to GL(p,\R)$ such that $M f_1=f_2\circ \phi.$ \begin{thm}[\cite{Montaldi1986}] Let $h_i:X_i,x_i\to\R^n,0$ $(i=1,2)$ be immersion-germs and $g_i:\R^n,0\to\R^p,0$ be submersion-germs with $Y_i=g_i^{-1}(0)$.
 Then the pairs $(X_1,Y_1)$ and $(X_2,Y_2)$ have the same contact type if and only if $g_1 \circ h_1$ and $g_2 \circ h_2$ are $\mathcal K$-equivalent. \end{thm} With this theorem, we investigate the surface germ $S$ in terms of the contact with cylindrical surfaces, using $\K$-equivalence.
 Two map-germs $g_{i}:\R^2,0\to\R^2,0$ $(i=1,2)$ are {\it $\A$-equivalent\/} ($g_1\sim_{\A} g_2$) if there exist diffeomorphism-germs $\phi_i:\R^2,0\to\R^2,0$ $(i=1,2)$ such that $\phi_2\circ g_1=g_2\circ \phi_1.$

-The $\A$-class (respectively, the ${\mathcal K}$-class) of a given germ is called the {\it $\A$-singularities} (respectively, ${\mathcal K}$-{\it singularities}).
+The $\A$-class (respectively, the ${\mathcal K}$-class) of a given germ is called its {\it $\A$-singularity} (respectively, ${\mathcal K}$-{\it singularity}).
 In this paper, we deal with the $\A$-singularities with $\A$-codimension $\le5$ whose sets of singular points are singular at $0$ as in Table \ref{Riegerlist} (see \cite{Rieger1987} for detail).
 If a map-germ $g:\R^2,0\to\R^2,0$ is $\A$-equivalent to one of the germs in the ``Normal form" column in Table \ref{Riegerlist}, then $g$ is called the name in the ``Class name'' column of the table.

 Two $k$-jets $j^kg_{i}(0)$ of map-germs $g_{i}:\R^2,0\to\R^2,0$ $(i=1,2)$ are {\it $\Gcal^k$-equivalent\/} ($j^kg_1(0)\sim_{\Gcal^k} j^kg_2(0)$) if there exits an action $h \in\Gcal$ so that $j^k(h.g_1)(0)=j^kg_2(0)$, where $\Gcal=\A$ or $\K$.
 The following $\A$ or $\K$-determinacy of singularities allows us to handle each singularity by its finite jet. \begin{defin} A map-germ $g:\R^n,0\to\R^p,0$ is said to be $k$-$\Gcal$-\textit{determined} if any map-germ $h$ satisfying $j^k h(0)=j^k g(0)$ is $\Gcal$-equivalent to $g$, where $\Gcal=\A$ or $\K$.
 The minimum integer $k$ satisfying this property is called the \textit{degree of determinacy of} $g$. \end{defin} It is known that each singularity in Table \ref{Riegerlist} is $k$-$\A$-determined, where $k$ is the highest degree of the monomials appearing in its normal form.
 See \cite[Section 3.2]{Rieger1987}, for detail and proofs.